tmarktaylor/pytest-phmdoctest/README.md

 ::doc__project.py::doc__project.session_00002_line_46 PASSED
 ```

-- The example passes the options --skip greeting --skip enjoyment
+- The example passes the options `--skip greeting` and `--skip enjoyment`
   when testing doc/project.md.
-The --skip greeting --skip enjoyment
+The `--skip greeting` and `--skip enjoyment`
   options cause 2 examples to be skipped.
 These are the first and
   last examples in the file.
 - The example tests the two Python interactive sessions in the midlle